chef/automate/components/docs-chef-io/content/automate/ha_sudo_password.md

 This page explains enabling the `sudo password` for the Chef Automate High Availability (HA) deployment.

 If you have configured the sudo password for the user, you need to create an environment variable **sudo_password** and set the password as the variable's value.
 Example: `export sudo_password=YOUR_SUDO_PASSWORD`.
-One done, run all sudo commands with the `sudo -E` or `--preserve-env` option.
+Once its done, run all sudo commands with the `sudo -E` or `--preserve-env` option.
 Example: `sudo -E chef-automate iam version`.
 This is required for the chef-automate CLI to run the commands with sudo privileges.

 ## Steps to Enable Sudo Password